frederic-perez/AmE-dictionary/data/idioms.md

 __courtesy of (someone or something)__
 __cowboy up__ To act tough and determined, like a stereotypical cowboy. _Come on, dude, cowboy up!
 We can totally make that jump on our bikes!_
 __cozy up (to someone or something)__ :two::hammer:
+__cozy up__
-__crack down (on someone or something)__ :two: To put limits on someone or something; to become strict about enforcing rules about someone or something. _The police cracked down on the street gangs.
+__crack down (on someone or something)__ :three: To put limits on someone or something; to become strict about enforcing rules about someone or something. _The police cracked down on the street gangs.
 They cracked down once last year too._ _Chinese regulators have cracked down on access to ChatGPT._
 __crack down__ _France is cracking down on shady influencers._
 __crack open__
 __crack someone up__ :three: To make someone laugh very hard; to make someone break out laughing. _You and your jokes really crack me up._ _That comedian really knows how to crack up an audience._ _The lecturer would talk along sort of boring like, and then all of a sudden he would crack up everybody with a joke._